To experience cheap RV living isn't about sacrifice, it is a by product of this frugal retirement living lifestyle.

 We stayed for 3 summers at the Thousand Trails park in Sunriver, Oregon, it was $450 per month flat rate.
 Not only were we in a great location surrounded by great recreation...I enjoyed the many places to fly fish for trout.
 We made lifelong friends, developed church ties...all possible when you stay longer than a few weeks.

-Remember if you stay put and with diesel at $4.00 a gallon (we got a whopping 7 MPG) it doesn't hurt so much.
+Remember if you stay put and with diesel at up to $4.00 a gallon (we got a whopping 7 MPG) it doesn't hurt so much.
 And there are plenty of folks who have a summer home like Oregon and just travel twice a year to say Palm Springs, another place where you can stay for $500 per month...not in all parks but some very nice ones with good security.

 We loved our winter home on wheels.